bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Use mentions thoughtfully:** Only mention individuals directly when their input is needed.
 - **Sparingly use group mentions like @channel or @here:** These alert everyone in the channel and should be used only for urgent or critical matters.
 Overusing them can lead to important notifications being ignored.
 - **Tagging for priority:** When something needs someone’s attention, pair the mention with a clear message to indicate why it’s urgent and important.
+- **Avoid @team-handles without DRIs:** Using a whole-team Slack handle without assigning a Directly Responsible Individual (DRI) can create confusion.
+Always clarify who is responsible for responding.

 ### Writing effective messages

 How you craft your message greatly affects how it is received and responded to.

-- **Reserve DMs for urgent or sensitive matters:** When possible, use public channels to discuss topics that could benefit the broader team.
+- **Reserve DMs for urgent or sensitive matters:** When possible, use shared channels to discuss topics that could benefit the broader team.
 This keeps everyone in the loop and reduces duplicative conversations.
 - **Be clear and to the point:** Avoid starting conversations with [just “hey” or “hello.”](https://nohello.net/en/) Instead, get straight to the point.
 For example, instead of “Hey, do you have a minute?” say, “Hey, can you help with this task?
 I need advice on how to approach it.”
 - **Urgency in DMs:** If something is time-sensitive, state upfront why it’s urgent, when you need a response by, and what will happen if you don’t hear back.
 For example, say “Please respond to this question by 3:30 PM today or we will reschedule tomorrow’s production release” or “Please let me know your thoughts on these options by the end of this week, otherwise we will be moving forward with option one.”
 - **Reread before sending:** Always review your message before sending it to ensure clarity and neutral tone.
 Eliminate unnecessary jargon or complexity that may confuse the recipient.